 As they became settled into their new homes and started earning a living, they needed a place to keep their earnings safe.
-Small banks were appearing on street corners throughout the city.
+Small banks were appearing on corners all over the city.
 They were dedicated to the local immigrants in each neighborhood, speaking their language and helping them learn the process.
 They also were a very important conduit for sending money back to the homeland and facilitating travel for their families to join them here in America.
 South Seventh St. became South Philly's Bankers Row.

 Lorenzo Bozzelli was one of these immigrants.
-He was also

-a successful steamship agent and had the resources to build a bank.
-He and Antonio Lotti constructed the bank in 1892 using Italian immigrant stone masons.
-The architect is unknown.
-When competition with the other banks became evident, Lorenzo decided on an addition to include a clock tower which would attract business.
-The rear addition, by architects, Watson and Huckle was completed in 1903.
-When Bozzelli sold the bank in 1918 he left his mark, his namesake and an outstanding building which has been an asset to Bella Vista for 128 years.
+He was also a successful steamship agent and had the resources to build a bank.
+His first bank was built in 1892.
+The architect unknown.
+When competition with the other banks became evident, Lorenzo decided to build a larger bank and to include a clock tower to attract business.
+The Renaissance Style addition to the bank was completed in 1903.
+The architects were Watson & Huckel.
+Having the largest bank on the block Lorenzo began to absorb the a few of the smaller banks.

-The building was sold to the Pizza family in 1943.
+The building was purchased by the Pizza family in 1943.
 Alphonso and Lena.
 They had 8 children.
-The building was repurposed into a grocery store and was large enough to house the store and sizable home for the family.
-Alphonso and Lena raised their children and their children raised their children upstairs while running the grocery store.
-In 1957 Alphonso and Lena passed along the grocery store to their children.
+The building was repurposed into a grocery store and was large enough to house the store and large home for the family.

+Alphonso and Lena raised their children, and their children raised their children upstairs while running The grocery store.
+In 1957 Alphonso and Lena sold the grocery store to their children.

-The building currently has a store front on the main level and 3 apartments.
-Diane Sutera, grand daughter of Alphonso and Lena, her husband Anthony and daughter Francesca are the current owners and continue to reside in the building.
-A Dry Cleaner occupies the store front.
+Diane Sutera, grand daughter of Alphonso, and Lena, husband Anthony and daughter Francesca are the current owners and continue to occupy a residence in the building.
+There are currently 3 family dwellings upstairs, and a Dry Cleaner occupying the store front.